claytuna/traveller/README.md

 #Traveller Character Generator

-##Open source character generator for the Traveller RPG system (2008)
+Open source character generator for the Traveller RPG system (2008).
+Built in React - server-side uses CodeIgniter (I know, I know; PHP?!
+What is this, 2012?
+I don't pretend to be a backend developer, and I like CI's Helper classes: deal with it.)

+##To run app
+App available in the root index (default route in CI).
+See application/views/app.php

+##App code
+Located in client/core.
+Run webpack in parent dir to compile.

+##To run tests
+Uses Jasmine located in client/core/tests.
+Run webpack in test dir to compile.

+Jasmine SpecRuner GUI available at: [root]/client/core/test/SpecRunner.html